neilslater/games_dice/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+I am always interested to receive information about dice rolling schemes that this library could or should include in its repertoire.